FilipeMCruz/sensae-console/docs/api/README.md

 This is the resource to point to, as an `http integration`, in helium console for sensor data.

+If a secret key was defined to prevent malicious use, an HTTP Authorization Header has to be sent with the secret key.

 ## Data Processor Master Backend API

 This section will present every endpoint available in this service.
-Since the communication is made using GraphQL, and there is no `subscriptions` the only endpoint is `/graphql`.
+Since the communication is made using GraphQL, and there are no `subscriptions` the only endpoint is `/graphql`.

 ### Index a Data Transformation (new or updated transformation)